alexylon/Ferrocrypt/README.md

 also known as hybrid encryption.

 Both crates, implementing the AES-GCM and RSA encryption ciphers - `aes-gcm` and `rsa` - have received security audits, with no significant findings.
-In order to encrypt or decrypt a file you need only a pair of PEM keys - a public one for encrypting and a private one for decrypting.
+In order to encrypt or decrypt a file or a directory you need only a pair of PEM keys - a public one for encrypting and a private one for decrypting.
 For testing purposes you could use the included `.pem` keys in `/key_examples`.

 The code is separated in two projects - `crypto-cli` and `crypto-lib` - the latter can be used independently as a library.

 #### When encrypting the tool:

+- Zips the file or directory

 - Generates a random symmetric AES-GSM 256-bit key and a random 96-bit nonce - both _unique_ for each file.